wp-plugins/simple-pdf-bar/readme.txt

 == Description ==

 Adds a lead generation bar to the top or bottom of your pdf documents by creating a new post type suited for this purpose.
-Include text and buttons specific to each individual PDF-document.
+Include text and buttons specific to each individual PDF-document in order to guide traffic from your PDF files.

+To display PDF files in the browser, the user must of course have a PDF reader installed (e.g. Adobe Reader).
+Mobile users will load PDFs in their native PDF readers by default.

+This plugin is sponsored by [Adapt A/S](http://adapt.dk/)

 == Installation ==

 1. Upload `simple-pdf-bar`-folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings —> Permalinks and click the ‘Save changes’ button to update permalink structure
-4. Upload PDFs and configure the bar by clicking the `Simple PDF bar` link in the admin menu
+3. Upload PDFs and configure the bar by clicking the `Simple PDF bar` link in the admin menu

+== Frequently Asked Questions ==

+= Is there a fallback for users with no PDF reader installed? =

+Yes, such users will be provided with a direct download link to the PDF file.

+= Why do I get a ‘page not found’ error when trying to view PDF? =

+You probably need to update the permalink structure.
+Go to Settings —> Permalinks and click the ‘Save changes’ button to update permalink structure.

+= Why is my PDF not loading? =

+It might be because you’ve tried to upload a file that’s too big.
+Check upload_max_filesize in your php.ini file.

+= In which browsers have the plugin been tested? =

+Tested in IE11, IE10, IE9, Firefox, Safari, Chrome (with Adobe Reader installed)

+= Can I overwrite the PDF Bar CSS if needed? =

+Yes, you can do this directly from your own theme’s css.

 == Screenshots ==

 == Changelog ==

+= 1.0.1 =
+* Safari load problem fixed
+* Double scrollbar removed

 = 1.0 =
 * First published version.

 == Upgrade Notice ==

+= 1.0.1 = Safari load issue fixed + double scrollbar removed

 = 1.0 = First published version.